jeffboody/spp-mirror/readme.md

 Linux-on-Android.
 To work around these issues this app runs as a service which connects to Arduino over Bluetooth and to the avrdude programmer over a TCP socket.
-The avrdude programming commands are forwarded to Arduino over Bluetooth by the spp-mirror app.
+The avrdude programming commands are forwarded to Arduino over Bluetooth by the Serial Mirror app.

 Linux-on-Android can support the Arduino IDE however I've found that the UI is a bit awkward to use due to the touch screen mouse and